nuxeo-archives/nuxeo-web-mobile/README.md

-# Nuxeo Web Mobile - when WebEngine meet JQuery Mobile
+# Nuxeo Web Mobile - When WebEngine meets JQuery Mobile

-This add-on provides a WebApp exposing Nuxeo with dedicated views for Mobile browsers.
-All Mobile browsers will be automatically redirected to this application.
+This add-on provides a WebApp exposing Nuxeo with dedicated views for mobile browsers.
+All mobile browsers will be automatically redirected to this application.
-Note for developers: there's no guarantee the current API will be maintained since we envisage to split the data and the UI restitution.
+Note for developers: there is no guarantee the current API will be maintained since we envisage to split the data and the UI restitution.
 Test and feedback are very welcome.

-About the Nuxeo Web Mobile application: we expose a subset of functionalities of Nuxeo DM.
+About the Nuxeo Web Mobile application: we expose a subset of functionalities of the Nuxeo Platform.
 Here is an overview of what you can do:

 - Automatic redirection to the Web Mobile application.
 - Redirection to the document into the Mobile application when JSF request asked.
 - Dedicated login page.
 - Multiple views are available for a document:
-  - Subset of Metadata
+  - Subset of metadata
   - Preview
   - Comments
   - Annotation (just the text, no display over the preview)
-  - Relation
+  - Relations
   - Content
   - The list of contributors to each document.
-Clicking on a user will show his data, especially his phone number and mail.
-It is then possible to send him an email or start a phone call.
+Clicking on a user will show their data, especially their phone number and mail.
+It is then possible to send them an email or start a phone call.
 - You also have some default actions enabled:
   - Mail it (send a link to the current document to a contact from your address book)
   - Download it (download the attached file)